FIT3161-Team9/racer/README.md

 # Racer

 This package is the C++ source code for the _RACER_ simulation-based game.
+See the `GettingStarted.md` document in the documentation directory to read about the architecture of this project.

 ## Development